How rewards work

 Having a station located near a major airport, especially with line of sight to runways, is the ideal placement to generate earnings from Low Altitude Rewards.

-Clear line of sight to the horizon, for 360 degrees and above all nearby obstacles, will increase both your Base Rewards and Early Participant Rewards.
+Clear line of sight to the horizon, for 360 degrees and above all nearby obstacles, will increase all reward types.

 Finally, keeping your system online 24/7 will maximize your contributions and reflect in increased Base Rewards daily versus a competing station, in your area, that does not stay online 24/7.